kalaspuff/utcnow/README.md

 utcnow.as_string()
 # "2077-03-01T09:33:07.139361Z" | timestamp from just now

+# 👋 Additional examples of other conversions and package use further down.
 ```

 ## The elevator pitch – purpose for devs and our sanity